Narcissistic injury

-Narcissistic injury, also known as "narcissistic wound" or "wounded ego" are emotional traumas that overwhelm an individual's defense mechanisms and devastate their pride and self worth.
-In some cases the shame or disgrace is so significant that the individual can never again truly feel good about who they are and this is sometimes referred to as a "narcissistic scar"."
+In psychology, narcissistic injury, also known as narcissistic wound or wounded ego, is emotional trauma that overwhelms an individual's defense mechanisms and devastates their pride and self-worth.
+In some cases, the shame or disgrace is so significant that the individual can never again truly feel good about who they are.
+This is sometimes referred to as a "narcissistic scar".

 Freud maintained that "losses in love" and "losses associated with failure" often leave behind injury to an individual's self-regard.